-From 2005 to 2019 GBTS was carried out using an in-home face-to-face omnibus.
+From 2005 to 2019 GBTS: Overnight Trips was carried out using an in-home face-to-face omnibus.
 It is important to note that while this methodology involved random selection of locales, it was a non-probability methodology as it involved the use of quotas within these locales to achieve the desired sample.
-During 2016 to 2019 work was undertaken to transition the GBTS to an online methodology and to understand the possible impact of moving GBTS to an online methodology.
-In 2021 and beyond GBTS used an online panel non-probability sample.
+During 2016 to 2019 work was undertaken to transition the survey to an online methodology.
+In 2021 and beyond the combined GBTS day and overnight surveys used an online panel non-probability sample.